DAK404/Truncheon/Readme.md

 ```
 Truncheon        : Main Package Name
 API              : Contains all the Truncheon APIs and dependencies.
-CustomAPIExample : Contains a program which will print "Hello World!"
+Example          : Contains a program which will print "Hello World!"
 HelloWorld       : The program which contains the implementation inside the printHelloWorld() method to print "Hello World!"
 ```
 Easy and simple, right?

 <span style="color:#05e401">**Fun Fact!
-The code given above can be directly copied and pasted to understand the working of the API system in Truncheon!**</span>
+The above examples can be executed by copying and pasting the source code provided above.
+By following the instructions correctly, you can create an example API which will print "Hello World!" on the screen, which can help you begin creating your own APIs for Truncheon.**</span>

 <span style="color:#FF0000">**ATTENTION:
-Core Program Developers implement APIs which can be used by user written modules.
-If you do not know or fully understand how to create an API, it is recommended to first practice and then begin programming the additional Truncheon APIs.
-The source code and this Readme file contains the information to build your own API with an example.
-If you are developing user modules, the API documentation will help you to understand the purpose of the API and on invoking the APIs in your modules.**</span>
+APIS AVAILABLE WITH THE PROGRAM IS TESTED AND VERIFIED FOR ITS FUNCTIONALITY AND IMPLEMENTATION DUE TO THE NATURE OF THE [LICENSE](License.md) OF THE PROGRAM.
+3RD PARTY APIS WHICH ARE NOT OPEN-SOURCE ARE NOT TESTED AND VERIFIED BY THE AUTHORS OF THIS PROGRAM.
+THE USERS ARE RESPONSIBLE FOR DOWNLOADING AND USING THE 3RD PARTY API PROGRAMS, WHICH MAY OR MAY NOT BE OPEN-SOURCED.
+THIS PROGRAM IS OPEN SOURCED.**</span>

+<span style="color:#e6b400">**NOTE:
+DEFINITION OF OPEN-SOURCE : PROGRAM SOURCE CODE WHICH IS WRITTEN IN A HUMAN READABLE LANGUAGE WHICH, EITHER, HAS A LINK PROVIDED TO CODE OR IS SHIPPED WITH THE PROGRAM.**</span>

 [Back To Top](#table-of-contents)